CollectionBuilder/cb-docs/docs/walkthroughs/updating-metadata.md

 # Updating Metadata Walkthrough

-This two-part walkthrough provides steps for updating your CollectionBuilder site's metadata using the GitHub web interface and Visual Studio Code (VS Code).
+This two-part walkthrough provides steps for updating your CollectionBuilder site's metadata using the **GitHub web interface** and **Visual Studio Code** (VS Code).

-This walkthrough assumes you have already set up a CollectionBuilder site and need to update your metadata file.
 You can repeat these steps whenever you make a change to your metadata that you would like to see reflected in your live site.

+**This walkthrough assumes you have already set up a CollectionBuilder site and need to update your metadata file.** If you need help setting up a CollectionBuilder site, please visit our [CollectionBuilder-GH Walkthrough](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/gh-walkthrough/), [CollectionBuilder-SHEETS Walkthrough](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/sheets-walkthrough/), or [CollectionBuilder-CSV Walkthrough](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/csv-walkthrough/) depending on which [CollectionBuilder template](https://collectionbuilder.github.io/cb-docs/docs/templates/) you are interested in using.

 {:.alert .alert-blue}
-**Note:** If you need help setting up a CollectionBuilder site, please visit our [CollectionBuilder-GH Walkthrough](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/gh-walkthrough/), [CollectionBuilder-SHEETS Walkthrough](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/sheets-walkthrough/), or [CollectionBuilder-CSV Walkthrough](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/csv-walkthrough/) depending on which [CollectionBuilder template](https://collectionbuilder.github.io/cb-docs/docs/templates/) you are interested in using.
+**Are you a VS Code user?** If you are using VS Code for your CollectionBuilder project, feel free to jump to [Part 2](#part-2-updating-metadata-using-visual-studio-code) of this walkthrough.

 ## Part 1: Updating Metadata Using the GitHub Web Interface

-This part of the walkthrough is recommended for when you are using the GitHub web interface for editing your site, which is most often used for the CollectionBuilder-GH and CollectionBuilder-SHEETS templates.
+This part of the walkthrough is recommended for when you are using the GitHub web interface for editing your site, which is most often used for the **CollectionBuilder-GH** and **CollectionBuilder-SHEETS** templates.

 ### 1. Update your metadata spreadsheet